Saiyan619/api-test-task-interview/README.md

 Arokoyu Olaniyi
 arokoyueb11@gmail.com

-I'm the best man for the job and i promise not to dissappoint🙏
+I made use DaisyUI as i also noticed your company used DaisyUi for component styling in the submission webpage I'm the best man for the job and i promise not to disappoint🙏